dim2r/tcp_tee/README.md

               ./request.log
               ./responce.log
 ```
-Tcp_tee utility listens some tcp port (8080 by default) and forwards all data to some server (127.0.0.1:80 by default).
-All transferred data being dump into .log files.
+Tcp_tee utility listens on some tcp port (8080 by default) and forwards all data to some server (127.0.0.1:80 by default).
+Tcp_tee saves all tranmitted data to .log files.